 - I was excited to have choripán at Nuestra Parrilla in San Telmo.
 As long as it’s not a ham sandwich, it’s hard for me to complain about meat on bread.
 I think my expectations were too high, though: it was just aight.
 The chorizo was flavorful, but the tough, stale bread broke my carb-loving heart.

-- Since I don’t really care for red meat, I didn’t have steak at any restaurants in Buenos Aires (or Argentina, for that matter).
-People were bewildered – and sometimes downright outraged – when I told them I didn’t go to a steakhouse, even though I had no dietary restrictions.
+- Since I don’t crave red meat often, I didn’t have steak at any restaurants in Buenos Aires (or Argentina, for that matter).
+People were bewildered–and sometimes downright outraged–when I told them I didn’t go to a steakhouse, even though I had no dietary restrictions.
 If it helps my case, I had grilled meat one night in Buenos Aires, when a Brazilian traveler prepared some ribs and filet at my hostel in Palermo.
 With just salt, the Brazilian was able to highlight the meat’s tenderness and flavor.
 Brazilians certainly give Argentines a run for their money in grilling meat, and I ate enough to make up for skipping steakhouses.
-(When I said I don’t usually crave red meat, the Brazilian responded, “Uh, really?
+(When I said I usually don’t eat much red meat, the Brazilian responded, “Uh, really?
 Then why are you eating so much?”).
 I washed down the meat with some Argentinean wine and whiskey and Coke, and this ended up being my latest night “out” in Buenos Aires.
-I went to bed at 3:30 AM – just when many porteños were getting their night started.
+I went to bed at 3:30 AM–just when many porteños were getting their night started.

 - Pedro Telmo in San Telmo.
 Meh.
 That sums up my feelings about both the pizza and the service.
 Goopy cheese and an indifferent waiter.
 I know that restaurant service in Buenos Aires is slower paced, but I was convinced I did something wrong.
 I observed the other patrons, but even when I copied them by flagging the waiter, he ignored me and attended to other tables.
 A chef finally took pity on me and took my order.